Elliott Bennett: Wolverhampton Wanderers

 Bennett grew up in Telford, Shropshire, and joined Wolverhampton Wanderers at age nine having been spotted playing in a local five-a-side tournament.
 He captained the club's under-12 team that travelled to Japan in 2001 and won the U12 World Cup, where he also picked up the Player of the Tournament award.
 He attended Thomas Telford School, where he captained the football team to win the County Cup five years in a row.
 Bennett was also a talented 200m sprinter and represented Shropshire at the English School Athletics Championships.

 He left school to gain a scholarship at Wolves alongside Lee Collins, and signed professional forms with them in March 2007.
 The midfielder never made a league appearance for Wolves though, despite being picked for the first team squad several times, but did appear twice for them in the League Cup.

 Brighton & Hove Albion

 After spending time at loan at both Crewe (where he scored once against Port Vale) and Bury, Bennett signed a three-year contract with Brighton & Hove Albion on 20 August 2009.
-In November 2010 he signed a new three and half-year contract to keep him at Brighton & Hove Albion until the summer of 2014.
+In November 2010 he signed a new three-and-a-half-year contract to keep him at Brighton & Hove Albion until the summer of 2014.
 Bennett enjoyed a successful season in 2010–11, playing a significant role in Brighton's promotion to the Championship.
 Scoring eight goals, Bennett gained a place in the PFA League One Team of the Year.